-Pubic hair versus head and body hair.
-Note that pubic hair will give higher phosphorus readings and for this reason is not as reliable as head or body hair.
-Hair testing laboratories allow practitioners to submit pubic hair samples, but I do not allow clients to do this unless there are no alternatives.
-Fingernails or toenails are more reliable indicators of the soft tissue phosphorus level.
-Some laboratories may allow doctors to send in nails if hair is not available, but head hair is best.
+False phosphorus readings with pubic hair.
+Pubic hair samples will often give very high phosphorus readings.
+For this reason, the use of pubic hair for hair mineral analysis is not as reliable as head or body hair.
+Hair testing laboratories often allow practitioners to submit pubic hair samples, but I do not allow clients to do this unless there are no alternatives.
+(Fingernails or toenails are more reliable indicators of the soft tissue phosphorus level.)

-The meaning of low hair phosphorus.
-When the level is less than 15 mg%, a person is not synthesizing protein fast enough.
+A catabolic indicator.
+When the hair phosphorus level is less than 15 mg%, a person is not synthesizing protein fast enough.
 This reflects a more catabolic state.
 This means one is tearing the body down faster than it is being built up.
-This is an extremely useful indicator for assessing a person’s health status and perhaps understanding why a person is not improving very fast.
+This is a simple, useful indicator for assessing a person’s health status and perhaps understanding why a person is not improving very fast.
 Reasons for this are discussed below.

 An important vitality indicator.
 I also use phosphorus as a vitality indicator, although Dr. Eck did not mention this too often.
 The ideal is about 15 to 16 mg%.
 When the level is lower, it indicates impaired vitality and a more yin condition of the body.

 When the hair phosphorus is less than 12 mg%, vitality is definitely somewhat lower.
-A level less than 10 mg% is even more extreme, and fortunately not too common.
+A level less than 10 mg% is even more extreme.
 We see the low levels especially in those who do not eat enough protein, who have impaired digestion, yeast infections, vegetarians, extreme stress, and in a few other cases.

 Impaired digestion and low phosphorus.
+Low hair phosphorus may indicate impaired digestion of protein if a person is eating sufficient high-quality protein.
 Many people do not digest protein very well.
 The reasons can be low digestive enzymes, poor food combinations, improper eating habits such as eating on the run, yeast infections, or other intestinal infections or improper gut flora.
 To correct this, everyone with a low phosphorus level needs to take a powerful digestive aid such as ox bile and pancreatin.
 We use one called GB-3.
 Another is called Bilex.